ABCxFF/diepindepth/packets/incoming.md

 # **Incoming Packets**

 Also known as clientbound, these packets, after being encoded, are sent from the server to the client.
-Most of these packets aren't too commplex once you understand the basics of a reader, with the exception of the incoming `0x00` packet.
+Most of these packets aren't too complex once you understand the basics of a reader, with the exception of the incoming `0x00` packet.

 | Header                                              | Name              | Description                                                 |
 | --------------------------------------------------- | ----------------- | ----------------------------------------------------------- |